denz-io/canvas-map/README.md

 # canvas-map

-A custom fabric app to help create interactive mapping on images
+An app to help create interactive mapping on images.

+Easily create shapes that you can draw on to your canvas.

-This is a tool created using Fabric JS
+This is a tool created using Fabric JS 4.0

 Demo: https://denz-io.github.io/canvas-map/